-There are so many occasions when you will need to change your sewing machine needle!
-I change my needle daily when I switch between fabric types and at least weekly when I’m working on new projects.
+I change my needle daily when switching fabric types and at least weekly when I’m working on new projects.

 When to Change A Sewing Machine Needle

-Some sewers recommend changing needles after every project, but I change mine a little less frequently.
+Some sewers recommend changing needles after every project, but I change mine less frequently.
 An old needle, though, can wreak havoc on your stitching!

 - Threads breaking while sewing